Underwriters vs. Matching GiftsPosted on: May 23, 2017

 Have you ever heard of a matching gift given to an organization?
 Maybe yours has even gotten one.
 You know, where you have a sum of money provided by partners and they will “match” any donation from others up to a certain amount?
 We hear it during radiothons a lot: “We have a partner willing to match any donation of $300 or more made within the next 30 minutes.”

 Matching gifts can be incredibly useful at your event.
 Not only that, but statistics show that they actually increase the money raised that night significantly.

 When I (as a dinner guest) hear you tell me that your organization has a ministry partner willing to match any gift of $600 ($50/month) or more, my ears perk up.
-This means that if I commit to a $50 monthly gift, the organization will actually get $100 a month because of the match, which will allow you to serve even more people!!!
+This means that if I commit to a $50 monthly gift, the organization will actually get $100/month because of the match, which allows you to serve even more people!!!

 I hope this simple change helps your ministry thrive, having the capacity to serve more because of increased giving.